crowdfavorite-mirrors/wp-auto-thickbox-plus/readme.txt

 1. Select [Plugins] - [Add New] - 'Upload' tab
 1. Upload the plugin zip file, and click [Install Now]
 1. Click 'Activate Plugin'
-1. Upload images to WordPress Gallery or write links to images, inline, iFrame or AJAX contents
+1. Upload images to WordPress Gallery or write links to images, inline, iFramed or AJAX contents

 = Manual Install via FTP =

 1. Download [auto-thickbox-plus.zip](http://downloads.wordpress.org/plugin/auto-thickbox-plus.zip), and unzip it
 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Upload images to WordPress Gallery or write links to images, inline, iFrame or AJAX contents
+1. Upload images to WordPress Gallery or write links to images, inline, iFramed or AJAX contents

-\* Note: If Auto Thickbox (not Plus) plugin is installed, you need to deactivate or uninstall it before activating Auto ThickBox Plus plugin.
-You cannot activate both this plugin and the original plugin at the same time.
+\* Note: If Auto Thickbox has already installed, deactivate or uninstall it before activating Auto ThickBox Plus.
+You cannot activate both plugins together.

 = Customization =
-This is available options at Auto ThickBox Plus Options in 'Settings' menu.
-You can customize the behavior & design of the plugin through these options.
-See also [Screenshots](../screenshots/).
+Here is all available options at [Auto ThickBox Plus Settings screen](../screenshots/).
+You can customize plugin behavior and ThickBox design through the following options.

 * General
   * Display Style